cysabi/tracking-the-line/README.md

 `/xp` to view a graph of your power over the course of the season.

 ## local setup
-The discord bot works by hosting a discord interaction endpoint over serverless functions with [supabase](https://supabase.com).
+The discord bot works by hosting a [discord interaction endpoint](https://discord.com/developers/docs/interactions/receiving-and-responding) over [supabase edge functions](https://supabase.com/edge-functions).

-The graph page is at the root of the repo, and is served with github pages.
+The chart page is at the root of the repo ([here](https://github.com/cysabi/tracking-the-line/blob/main/chart.html)), and is just served with github pages.

 ---